curtisrookard/curtisrookard.github.io/teaching.md

 ## Teaching philosophy

-I aim to connect technical concepts to realistic problems, emphasize hands-on practice, and help students understand both how systems work and how they fail.
+I aim to connect technical concepts to realistic problems, emphasize hands-on practice, and help students understand how complex systems work and how they are incorporated into our daily lives.